akornsys-rdi/pcbid-specifications/README.md

 > **How does the system avoid possible collisions of author or project identifiers?**
 >
-> Collision checking can be done manually, or with external tools.
-In any case, automation with the implementation of PCBDB is planned.
-However, this is not a cause for concern since the collision of these fields is unlikely at this stage of development.
+> Collision checking is implemented in the generation tools.
+In the case of offline tools, it is done through a common file that stores the **Project ID** generated at the time by any author to check for collisions.
+The online tools use a common database that checks for collisions.
+In any case, collisions are very unlikely and it is reasonably safe to generate these fields without any checks for projects by the same author.

-> **What is PCBDB?**
+> **What is PCBIDB?**
 >
-> It is a project related to PCBID that will be developed in the future and will allow it to be a database of the traceability events of those registered boards that use PCBID.
-In addition, it will allow to link specifications and useful documentation of these boards.
+> PCBIDB is a parallel project that is under development and will allow the online generation of PCBIDs and store in a database all the PCBIDs created, linking all the traceability events, change logs, documentation and other information related to each board with a PCBID.

 > **Can I use this system for my software projects?**
 >